box-bm/Portfolio/static/ticTacToePolicy.md

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy or the App's use of your personal information, please contact us at [contact].
+If you have any questions or concerns about this Privacy Policy or the App's use of your personal information, please contact us using one of the following methods:

+- Visit our website at [website]
+- Email us at [contact]

+We will make every effort to respond to your inquiry within a reasonable timeframe.